curium-rp/LocalReader-II/README.md

 ### Found a Bug?
 Support ###

-  0.  check error massage in terminal (If use .exe it will have `crash.log` report )
+  0.  check error massage in terminal (If use .exe it will have `error.log` report )
   1. Open ticket with:
       - Python version (`python --version`)
       - OS
       - Error message or screenshot

-  _New feature? ticket or help me and pull request_
+  _New feature? ticket, request, or help me and pull request_